DtxdF/AppJail.docs/docs/initscripts.md

 [00:00:19] [ debug ] [myjail] `/usr/local/appjail/jails/myjail/init` exits with status code 0
 ```

-Initscripts are executed in the host, not in the jail.
+**InitScripts** are executed in the host, not in the jail.
 This decision is to run tasks in the host and tasks in the jail.
 To execute commands in a jail we use `jexec(8)`, but if we use fixed strings carelessly we may have some problems.

 One problem we can see is that we rename a jail.
 The problem is that a command such as `jexec(8)` that uses the name of the jail to execute commands on it, will not execute correctly because the jail does not exist.
 Worse, there is a possibility that commands will be executed on a jail with totally different name than the one we intended.